John Cameron

 Biography

 The Cameron family made several journeys back to England, and their youngest child, Kate, was born in London on 4th March 1856.
+Emma, the eldest, married Robert Walker, who became Mayor of Hobart.

 John was a man of industry, and built several mills in Hobart and Launceston.
 Ritchie’s Mill was one of these.
 He also built a flume from the First Basin to the mouth of the Gorge to drive his mill-wheel; during summertime he would sell water by the barrel to needy Launceston householders.

-John was a strong supporter of St. John’s Church and was a churchwarden there in 1839 and 1840.
-A small square chancel was erected at the east end of St. John’s in 1866-68, and Cameron ordered a three-light stained-glass window from Ferguson & Urie of Melbourne, for the new extension.
+A small square chancel was erected at the east end of St. John’s in 1866-68, and Cameron promised a ‘magnificent window’, ordering a three-light stained-glass window from Ferguson & Urie of Melbourne, for the new extension.
 However, he died before it arrived in Launceston and so Emma Cameron presented the window as his memorial soon after in 1866.

 Source